PeixotoLab/RNAseq_sleep/README.md

 -	Our code was adapted from this helpful tutorial: https://bioconductor.org/packages/release/bioc/vignettes/fishpond/inst/doc/swish.html#Differential_transcript_expression

 To reproduce other figures in the analysis, please navigate to `02_analysis_bulk` then `02_plots`.
-Below is a summary of what code was used to reproduce which figures in the paper.
+Below is a summary of what code was used to reproduce figures in the paper that were not generated using the Fisphond DE code:

+- Figure 1C and D were generated with `01_Venn_Diagrams_DTE_DGE.R` and `02_IntersectingHighlightGenes_with_VennDiagrams.R`
+- Figure 1 Supplement 2 was generated with `03_Eif_Plots.R`
+- Figure 2B and C were generated with `04_InteractionPlots.R`
+- Figure 3 was generated with `05_Bubble_Plot_Code.R`

 ### snRNA-seq